-Observables are the indicators in security case management, including IP addresses, URLs, file hashes, and more.
-They play a vital role in monitoring, detecting, and responding to security threats efficiently.
+Observables, including IP addresses, URLs, file hashes, and more, are indicators in security case management.
+They play a vital role in monitoring, detecting, investigating, and responding to security threats efficiently.

 Adding Observables to Cases